 - Ministers should question practices in the church community that appear to be harmful or abusive (Code of Conduct, (3) (vi) (e), (g)).

-Holding to an orthodox Christian view of sexuality, item 1) is of concern but able to be understood charitably.
+Holding to an orthodox Christian view of sexuality, item 1) is of concern, but we can read it charitably.
 Of course we should be sensitive and listen.
 For many interpreters, however, this will mean being accepting – not simply of the person, but of that particular expression of sexuality, regardless of whether or not it results in behaviour incompatible with historically orthodox Christian and biblical views of sex and marriage.
-But as noted in the preamble, the fact is that this Anglican Church does contain differing views that its general Synod has signaled are permitted to exist side by side in what has been called a state of “two integrities.”
+But as noted in the preamble, this Anglican Church contains differing views that its general Synod has signaled are permitted to exist side by side in what has been called a state of “two integrities.”
 That move was a mistake, but it was made.

 There was much to commend in the new motion.
 Of course as a church ministering to people, our approach in all things should be loving, gracious and sensitive to people.
-My worry, however, was that it was clear to me (based on the comments made when the motion was presented, and also on some common sense and experience) that behind the motion was the continued push in the direction of accepting same-sex sexual desire and its expression as something to which the church should have no opposition.
+My worry, however, was that behind the motion was the continued push in the direction of accepting same-sex sexual desire and its expression as something to which the church should have no opposition.
 It is a mindset that says “we acknowledge that there are many in the church who believe such relationships amount to sin, now let’s go ahead and say, as a church, that those relationships are fine.”

 As support for the motion, the motion appeals to the Code of Conduct, which says that “Ministers must respect the ethnic and cultural background, gender, class and sexual orientation of those to whom they minister.”